chocolacula/easy_reflection_cpp/README.md

 [![CMake build and test](https://github.com/chocolacula/reflection_cpp/actions/workflows/cmake.yml/badge.svg)](https://github.com/chocolacula/reflection_cpp/actions/workflows/cmake.yml)
 <a href="https://github.com/fffaraz/awesome-cpp#reflection"><img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" alt="Listed on Awesome C++"></img></a>

-It parses C++ sourcecode for special attributes.
-In the simplest situation you only need mark an object by `ER_REFLECT()` macro.
-All other work will be done by code generation tool and reflection library.
+It parses C++ source code for special attributes.
+In the most straightforward situation, you only need to mark an object by `ER_REFLECT()` macro.
+All other work will be done by the code generation tool and reflection library.

-The main idea is use kinda dynamic typing and **Run Time Type Checking** for some type agnostic operations, like copying or taking name of a type.
+The main idea is to use kinda dynamic typing and **Run Time Type Checking** for some type agnostic operations, like copying or taking the name of a type.
-It makes possible determine a variable type and do right job - print, serialize/deserialize or whatever.
+It makes it possible to determine a variable type and do the right job - print, serialize/deserialize.

 If you are curious about the details of how it works you can find them in [DEV article](https://dev.to/chocolacula/how-to-write-reflection-for-c-4527).

 ## Features

 - Linux, MacOS and Windows, x86 and ARM support
-- translate enums to string and vise versa
+- translate enums to string and vice versa
 - support of stl containers like `std::vector`, `std::list`, `std::map`, etc.
 - smart pointers support
 - native serialization directly to an object and without third parties for: